IBM/smart-email-support/README.md

 Providing customer support in a timely manner is very important to enhance customer experience.
 Organisations receive communication, from their customers, through various channels like emails, phone calls, applications etc. Organisations need to understand the intent and content of each of the communication and ask customers for any additional information required to fulfil their requests.

 In this code pattern we take an use case of a telecom domain customer support who action on email requests they receive from customer.
-We will consider request scenarios for **Enabling a service**, **disabling a service**, **changing plans** and **Adding family member to a plan**.
+We will consider request scenarios for **enabling a service**, **disabling a service**, **changing plan** and **Adding family member to plan**.

 As a customer support, one should
-- Know intent of email
+- Know intent of email.
-- Know information available in these emails
+- Know information available in these emails.
-- Identify information that is missing
+- Identify information that is missing.
-- Auto-compose responses and send emails
+- Auto-compose responses and send emails.

 This code pattern provides an automatic and cognitive way of achieving the above requirements.
 It uses natural language processing of emails, understanding intents of emails, auto composing responses and providing a dashboard with high level summary of intents and emails.
 While the use case demonstrated here is for a telecom domain, it can be applied to any domain.
 It integrates with database, which acts as a CRM, to pull customer information to validate emails and requests.
-It uses Watson Knowledge Studio or WKS (for custom domain natural language processing), Watson Natural Language Understanding or NLU (to deploy custom domain model and get entities from emails), Watson Natural Language Classifier or NLC (to get intent of email), Node-RED (integrates with email, watson services and Cloudant database), CloudantNoSQL database (to store emails and customer data) and Node runtime.
+It uses Watson Knowledge Studio for custom domain natural language processing, Watson Natural Language Understanding to deploy custom domain model and get entities from emails, Watson Natural Language Classifier to get intent of email, CloudantNoSQL database to store emails and customer data, Node-RED to integrate with emails, Watson services and Cloudant database, Node runtime for user interface application.

 After completing this pattern, you will learn how to:
-- Build a custom model using Watson Knowledge Studio and deploy it on Watson Natural Language Understanding
+- Build a custom model using Watson Knowledge Studio and deploy it on Watson Natural Language Understanding.
-- Build a node-RED flow that integrates email server, Watson services (NLU and NLC) and Cloudant database
+- Build a Node-RED flow that integrates email server, Watson services (NLU and NLC) and Cloudant database.
-- Deploy application, send sample customer emails and see the emails being auto processed using a simple UI
+- Deploy application, send sample customer emails and see the emails being auto processed using a simple UI.

 # Watch the Overview Video